-Built on multi-layer perceptrons (MLP), Vinayakumar and colleagues presented a deep learning model for intrusion detection during 2019.
-On several datasets, including NSL-KDD and UNSW-NB15, they obtained competitive results when they matched their approach to the most advanced approaches.
+Built on multi-layer perceptrons (MLP), Vinayakumar and colleagues presented obtained competitive results when they matched their approach to the most advanced approaches.
 2.3 Combined Techniques

 Many researchers have created hybrid algorithms for intrusion detection to help one better grasp the advantages and constraints connected with both conventional machine learning and deep learning approaches.

-Yin et al. (2017) put forth a hybrid intrusion detection model.
-Both convolutional and recurrent neural networks (RNN) were used in development of this model.
-Their technique produced an accuracy of 99.54% on the NSL-KDD dataset by combining the temporal feature learning capability of RNNs with CNN spatial feature extracting power.
+Yin et al. (2017) put forth technique produced an accuracy of 99.54% on the NSL-KDD dataset by combining the temporal feature learning capability of RNNs with CNN spatial feature extracting power.

 Yan and Han presented in 2018 a hierarchical hybrid model including both supervised and unsupervised learning methods.
-Using self-organizing maps (SOM), their approach initially clusters the data on the CICIDS2017 dataset; then, their method uses a support vector machine (SVM) for the ultimate classification.
-This approach reaches 99.3 percent of accuracy.
+Using self-organizing maps (SOM), their approach initially clusters the data on the CICIDS2017 dataset; then, their method reaches 99.3 percent of accuracy.